 1.1 What’s at Stake

-In 2015 the international community set itself 17 ambitious Sustainable Development Goals (SDGs), which are to serve as a guideline for all countries until the year 2030.
-They are intended to promote human dignity, the protection of the planet, peace and prosperity for all, and to promote global partnerships.
-However, the SDGs 2020 Progress Report shows that the world is not on track to achieve the goals by 2030.
-The current trajectory of triple planetary crises of climate change, biodiversity loss and pollution and wastes, threatens to take us beyond the limits of the earth’s capacity to sustain human society at near to present levels of social or individual wellbeing.
+Our ability to deliver the SDGs In 2015 the international community set itself 17 ambitious Sustainable Development Goals (SDGs) to serve as a guideline for all countries until the year 2030.
+They are intended to promote human dignity, the protection of the planet, peace and prosperity for all, and promote global partnerships.
+However, the 2020 Progress Report on SDGs shows that the world is not on track to achieve the goals by 2030.
+The current trajectory of three planetary crises of climate change, biodiversity loss and pollution and waste, are already taking us beyond the limits of the earth’s capacity to sustain human health and society at near to present levels of social or individual wellbeing and planetary health.
 The resulting environmental crises are already being felt across the world.
-We now have less than ten years to achieve the SDGs, and the reality is that we will not achieve these goals by 2030 without major systems transformation.
-While we grapple with this understanding, digital technologies and capacities are rapidly accelerating, with the potential to either hinder our ability to achieve the SDGs or faciliate the scale of change needed.
+No group is more vulnerable to this damage than children and youth.
+Climate change and the loss of biodiversity threaten to cause long-term effects that will impact children’s lives for years to come.
+Yet climate policies and responses to date do not sufficiently address children’s rights.
+We now have less than ten years to achieve the implementation of the SDGs, and the reality is that we will not achieve these goals by 2030 without transformation of major systems such as energy, food and waste.
+While we grapple with this understanding, digital technologies and capacities are rapidly accelerating, with the potential both to hinder our ability to achieve the SDGs and facilitate the scale of change needed.

-There is also a foundational sustainability question about whether humankind is capable of directing digital change for a civilizational shift towards a renewed humanism.
+Our ability to embrace technology for public good There is a foundational sustainability question about the possibility of directing digital change for a civilizational shift towards shared prosperity.
 Are we able to realize and safeguard the idea of human rights, liberal freedoms, science, rule of law, and democracy against totalitarian temptation, surveillance capitalism and human enhancement?
-This is an ethical endeavor that needs broad discourse and public response.
+This is an ethical enquiry that compels broad consultations.
 What are the implications for emerging governance patterns that could challenge our current system of sovereign nation states?
 Will privacy, trust, deliberation and democratic procedures be undermined or are we heading towards civic empowerment and a transnational ‘Earth system consciousness’?
-These are big questions, but they are imprinted in every little step we take in further developing our digital environment - how we generate and operate data, how we nudge for sustainable lifestyles, how we build transparent supply chains with safeguards, how we share or exclude knowledge, how we provide access to basic services and breakthrough technologies, how carefully we combine democracy with automation-techniques or how we as human beings (re)define ourselves as part of or external to nature.
+These are important questions which are imprinted in every step we take in further developing our digital environment - how we generate, integrate and operate data, how we move toward environmentally sustainable lifestyles, how we build transparent supply chains with safeguards, how we share or exclude knowledge, how we provide access to basic services and breakthrough technologies, how carefully we combine democracy with automation-techniques or how we, as human beings, (re)define ourselves as part of, or external to, nature.
 The global community needs to invest in inclusive fora and frameworks to deliberate on, assess and govern these issues.
 Scientifically driven and socially embedded anticipatory assessment processes should support this endeavor.